rak3n/Coding-Ninjas-Clone/README.md

 This Project includes all features like:
 - getting events Tags associated to events.
 - displaying all events according to the Event Type and Category.
-- Supports Pagination with 20 events per selection of filters and can be changes by modifing CONFIG_PAGINATION from the src/components/showcase.js file.
+- Supports Pagination with 20 events per selection of filters but can be changed by modifing CONFIG_PAGINATION from the src/components/showcase.js file.
 - Responsive mobile screens fallback.
 - All basic animations.